naninovel/docs/docs/guide/ide-extension.md

 ## Other IDEs and Editors

-While we don't maintain extensions for other editors, we have an open-sourced language server for Naninovel: [github.com/naninovel/language](https://github.com/naninovel/language).
-It's written in C#, but has JavaScript bindings and can be used in most modern IDEs.
-The implementation covers syntax highlighting, autocompletion, errors checking, etc. VS Code extension (which is built upon the language server) is open-sourced as well: [github.com/naninovel/vscode](https://github.com/naninovel/vscode).
+While we don't maintain extensions for other editors, we have an [LSP-compliant](https://microsoft.github.io/language-server-protocol) language server available in the [engine monorepo](https://github.com/naninovel/engine/tree/main/core/packages/language).
+The server is implemented in C#, can be compiled to WASM and has built-in JavaScript bindings making it usable in most modern IDEs.

+Our VS Code extension is built on top of the same language server.
+The extension sources are [available](https://github.com/naninovel/engine/tree/main/vscode) under the monorepo as well—feel free to use them as a reference when integrating the server into your IDE of choice.
+To access the repository, [register your license](https://naninovel.com/register).

-Alternatively, in case you're using an editor with TextMate grammar support (eg, [Sublime](https://www.sublimetext.com) or [Visual Studio](https://visualstudio.microsoft.com)), we have one ready: [textmate.json](https://github.com/naninovel/docs/blob/main/docs/.vitepress/ext/lang/textmate.json).
+Alternatively, in case you're using an editor with TextMate grammar support (for example, [Sublime](https://www.sublimetext.com) or [Visual Studio](https://visualstudio.microsoft.com)), we have one ready: [textmate.json](https://github.com/naninovel/docs/blob/main/docs/.vitepress/ext/lang/textmate.json).
+Be aware, that the grammar is only usable for syntax highlighting.
+Language server is still required for other IDE features.